Berbice Rebellion: Background

-The colony of Berbice was originally a hereditary fief of the Van Peere family.
-After refusing to pay the ransom demanded by the French privateer Jacques Cassard, the colony changed hands to four Amsterdam merchants who founded the Society of Berbice as a public company listed on the Amsterdam Stock Exchange.
+The colony of Berbice was originally a hereditary fief of the Van Peere family granted by the Dutch West India Company (WIC).
+After refusing to pay the ransom demanded by the French privateer Jacques Cassard, the colony changed hands to four Amsterdam merchants, who founded the Society of Berbice in 1720 as a public company listed on the Amsterdam Stock Exchange.
 The colony was not very successful compared to other colonies, because it only paid 4% dividend to the stockholders.

-In 1762, the population of the Dutch colony of Berbice included 3,833 enslaved Blacks, 244 enslaved Amerindians or indigenous people, and 346 whites.
+In 1762, the population of the Dutch colony of Berbice included 3,833 enslaved of African descent, 244 enslaved Amerindians (indigenous people), and 346 European colonists.
 The Seven Years' War caused a reduction in supplies to the colony, resulting in hunger among the slave population.
 In late 1762, a disease had broken out in the fort, and many soldiers had died or fallen ill.
 On 3 July 1762, Laurens Kunckler, the owner of plantation Goed Fortuin, left for Fort Nassau.
 The slaves used this opportunity to raid the plantation, and hide on an island high upriver.
-Indigenous soldiers (especially "Carib" and Arawak) were crucial to the Dutch effort to retake Berbice, as their scouting and harassing of rebel troops in the interior prevented the formation of Maroon communities similar to those in Suriname.
+Indigenous soldiers (especially Kalina and Lokono) were crucial to the Dutch effort to retake Berbice, as their scouting and harassing of rebel troops in the interior prevented the formation of Maroon communities similar to those in Suriname.
 The soldiers, despite aid by indigenous allies, were unable to recapture the island until the rebels were forced to leave on 8 or 9 August, likely due to lack of food.